TheCrystalKeeper/crystal-studies/README.md

 # crystal-studies
-My studies and work in Computer Science and Game development
+My studies and work in Computer Science and Game development.